Alessandro-Dodon/financial_crisis_09/README.md

 - Summarizes the results and visualizations from the world economy analysis with a brief explanation.

 ### `Unzipped_data`
-- A folder containing all datasets used in the analysis, sourced from the World Bank's indicators database at data.worldbank.org/indicator, and provided in an unzipped format.
+- Folder containing all datasets (already unzipped) from the World Bank used in the analysis.
+Downloaded from https://data.worldbank.org/indicator.